Fast Concurrent Data Sketches: Relaxed consistency for concurrent sketches

 Note that our formalism slightly differs from that of~\cite{Henzinger} in that we start with a serialisation $H'$ of an object’s execution that does not meet the sequential specification and then ``fix'' it by relaxing it to a history $H$ in the sequential specification.
 In other words, we relax history $H'$ by allowing up to $r$ updates to ``overtake'' every query, so the resulting relaxation $H$ is in SeqSketch.

 An example is given in Figure~\ref{fig:relaxationExample}, where $H$ is a 1-relaxation of history $H'$.
-Both $H$ and $H'$ are sequential histories, as the operations don't overlap.
-In history $H$, $op_2$ has ``overtaken'' $op_1$ to appear first.
+Both $H$ and $H'$ are sequential, as the operations don't overlap.

 The impact of the $r$-relaxation on the sketch's error depends on the \emph{adversary}, which may select up to $r$ updates to hide from every query.
-There exist two adversary models: A \emph{weak adversary} decides in advance which $r$ operations to omit from every query without observing the coin flips.
-A \emph{strong adversary} on the other hand, may select which updates to hide from a query after learning the coin flips.
+There exist two adversary models: A \emph{weak adversary} decides which $r$ operations to omit from every query without observing the coin flips.
+A \emph{strong adversary} may select which updates to hide after learning the coin flips.
+Neither adversary sees the protocol's internal state, however both know the algorithm and see the input.
+As the strong adversary knows the coin flips, it can then extrapolate the state; the weak adversary, on the other hand, cannot.